-License revenue: License revenue, a leading indicator of our business performance, is primarily derived from software license fees customers pay for supply chain solutions.
-In 2016, license revenue totaled \$85.0 million, or 14% of total revenue, with gross margins of 87.3%.
-For the year ended December 31, 2016, Americas, EMEA, and APAC recognized \$71.1 million, \$9.2 million, and \$4.7 million in license revenue, respectively.
-For the year ended December 31, 2016, the percentage mix of new to existing customers was approximately 35/65.
+License and Cloud Subscriptions Revenue: License and cloud subscriptions revenue, leading indicators of our business performance, are primarily derived from software license and cloud subscription fees customers pay for supply chain solutions.
+In 2017, license revenue totaled \$72.3 million, or 12% of total revenue, with gross margins of 92.4%.
+For the year ended December 31, 2017, Americas, EMEA, and APAC recognized \$44.1 million, \$22.9 million, and \$5.3 million in license revenue, respectively.
+During the past years, the overall trend has been steady for our large license sales, however during 2017, we introduced Manhattan Active Solutions, our cloud-based solutions, and began to see our customer's transition from perpetual software licenses to cloud based services solutions.
+We recognized license revenue of \$1.0 million or greater on 13, 18 and 21 new contracts for 2017, 2016 and 2015, respectively.
+In 2017, cloud subscriptions revenue totaled \$9.6 million.
+For the year ended December 31, 2017, Americas and EMEA recognized \$9.3 million and \$0.3 million in cloud subscriptions revenue, respectively.
+Cloud subscriptions revenue is recognized ratably over the term of the agreement, typically 36 to 60 months.
+For the year ended December 31, 2017, the percentage mix of new to existing customers for the combination of license and cloud subscriptions revenue was approximately 40/60.

-License revenue growth is influenced by the strength of general economic and business conditions and the competitive position of our software products.
-Our license revenue generally has long sales cycles.
+License and cloud subscriptions revenue growth is influenced by the strength of general economic and business conditions and the competitive position of our software products.
+These revenues generally have long sales cycles.
 In addition, the timing of the closing of a few large license transactions can have a material impact on our license revenues, operating profit, operating margins and earnings per share.
-For example, \$1.1 million of license revenue in 2016 equates to approximately one cent of diluted earnings per share impact.
+For example, \$1.1 million of revenue in 2017 equates to approximately one cent of diluted earnings per share impact.

-Our software solutions are focused on core supply chain commerce operations (Warehouse Management, Transportation Management, Labor Management), Inventory optimization and Omni-channel operations (e-commerce, retail store operations and point of sale), which are intensely competitive markets characterized by rapid technological change.
+Our software solutions are focused on core supply chain commerce operations (Warehouse Management, Transportation Management, Labor Management), Inventory optimization and Omnichannel operations (e-commerce, retail store operations and point of sale), which are intensely competitive markets characterized by rapid technological change.
 We are a market leader in the supply chain management software solutions market as defined by industry analysts such as ARC Advisory Group and Gartner.
-Our goal is to extend our position as a leading global supply chain solutions provider by growing our license revenues faster than our competitors through investment in innovation.
+Our goal is to extend our position as a leading global supply chain solutions provider by growing our license and cloud subscriptions revenues faster than our competitors through investment in innovation.
 We expect to continue to face increased competition from Enterprise Resource Planning (ERP) and Supply Chain Management applications vendors and business application software vendors that may broaden their solution offerings by internally developing, or by acquiring or partnering with independent developers of supply chain planning and execution software.
 Increased competition could result in price reductions, fewer customer orders, reduced gross margins, and loss of market share.